ajaymah/React-Interview-Questions-Answers/README.md

 This method with CSR frameworks including Vue.js, React, and Angular.
 A simple HTML page is first loaded, and future content updates are fetched and rendered dynamically using API requests.

 >CSR provides a responsive and interactive user experience by allowing real-time updates

 >Frontend and backend developers to work independently

+**When to use CSR**
+-Building highly interactive applications that require real-time updates, such as social media platforms, dashboards.
+-Requiring a single-page application (SPA) architecture for a superb user experience without page reloads.

 ***Server-Side Rendering (SSR)***